nusZhaoYikai/cs5228/README.md

 to run the models,please follow the steps below.

 step1:
-due to the file size,we cannot upload those data set to this repository, please paste sample-submission.csv,train.csv,test.csv to the data folder, and also decompress the auxiliary_data.zip to form a new folder named auxiliary_data under data folder, i.e.\data\auxiliary-data.
+due to the file size,we cannot upload those data sets to this repository, please paste sample-submission.csv,train.csv,test.csv to the data folder, and also decompress the auxiliary_data.zip to form a new folder named auxiliary_data under the data folder, i.e.\data\auxiliary-data.

 step2: